SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 This target is interpreted to cover research about
 * increasing the productivity of food production systems (phrase 1)
-* resilient food production systems/agricultural practices, adaptation and preparedness of food production systems to climate change and disasters, including the species themselves (phrases 2,3)
+* implementation of resilient food production systems/agricultural practices, including strengthening adaptation and preparedness of food production systems/species to climate change and disasters (phrases 2,3)
-* sustainable food production systems (outside of resilience; phrase 4)
+* increasing sustainable food production systems/practices (outside of resilience; phrase 4)
 * how food production systems can improve/maintain soil quality and ecosystems (phrase 5,6)

 Increasing productivity of all food production systems (i.e. without reference to sustainable/resilient practices) was not considered relevant in v1.
 However, the SDG indicator metadata clearly classes increased productivity as part of sustainability.
 Thus, it is included now.